- What is HyFlex?

 Please note: This page will continue to be updated regularly as more resources and information become available.

-The Hybrid-flexible (HyFlex) teaching model is intended to provide an option to instructors teaching small to medium class enrollments (no more than 60 students), whereby courses are delivered in person and online at the same time.
-Students choose how they will attend each class, either in person on campus or online via Zoom.
+The Hybrid-flexible (HyFlex) teaching model is intended to provide an option to instructors teaching small to medium class enrollments (no more than 60 students), whereby students choose day to day how they will attend each class, either in person on campus or online via Zoom.
 This means that for each lesson, students choose whether to attend in person or online.
 As a result, in person attendance may vary significantly from day to day.